Sylvain

 symbolism is an open category whose readings and interpretations

-are supplied by the viewer provided the film hasn’t
+are happily supplied by the viewer, provided the film hasn’t

 turned him into a narcoleptic or induced an analysis informed